making off with a 30,000 pounds haul.

 - After a long time caring for her husband, Gill Cox attended a wedding in London.
 Some friends took with them the family dog while Mr. Cox stayed in hospital.

 3.- Find the words in the text that mean.

 - d) looked after (paragraph 3) cared

 4.- Complete the following sentences.
-Use the appropiate from of the word in the brackets when
+Use the appropriate from of the word in the brackets when

-- b) This week they will visit (visit) the National Gallery of Art and learnt a lot about Impressionism.
+- b) This week they visited (visit) the National Gallery of Art and learnt a lot about Impressionism.

 - c) If I had to go away, I would leave my dog to look after the house.

-- d) Thank you for warned (warn) me.
+- d) Thank you for warning (warn) me.
 I left all the windows opened (open).